winitzki/CocoaJoin/README.md

 Available types:

-	CjR_empty -- name of a slow molecule with empty value, inc() CjR_id -- name of a slow molecule with id value, such as s(someObject) CjR_int -- name of a slow molecule with int value CjR_float -- name of a slow molecule with float value CjR_empty_empty -- name of a fast molecule with empty value, returning empty
+	CjR_empty -- name of a slow molecule with empty value, such as inc() CjR_id -- name of a slow molecule with id value, such as s(@"a") CjR_int -- name of a slow molecule with int value CjR_float -- name of a slow molecule with float value CjR_empty_int -- name of a fast molecule with empty value, returning int

 Other types of this form: `CjR_`_t_`_`_r_  represents a name of a fast molecule carrying value of type _t_ returning a value of type _r_.
 In ordinary join calculus, this type would be a function _t_ -> _r_.

 * The syntax of molecule injection is simply `a(x)` or `b()`.
 (Note that the fully constructed molecule is not available as a separate object
 * The syntax of `reply` is `cjReply(name, value)`, where `name` must be the name of a fast molecule.
 (Otherwise there will be a compile-time error, since the `reply` method is only defined for fast molecules.)
-* It is not possible to make two join definitions one after another in the same local scope.
+* It is not possible (due to limitations of the CPP macro processor) to make two join definitions one after another in the same local scope.
 Separate them with `{ ... }` or define them within different function/method scopes.
 * To make a new join definition, each new molecule name must be defined with its explicit type.

 We need to list explicitly all the newly declared input names, because otherwise we cannot generate code for defining them.
 (The macro processor is unable to process arrays of parameters.)